DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 ### Automatic function argument/output/name capturing

-`llmobs.wrap` (along with [`llmobs.decorate`](#function-decorators-in-typescript)) will try to automatically capure inputs, outputs, and the name of the function being traced.
+`llmobs.wrap` (along with [`llmobs.decorate`](#function-decorators-in-typescript) for typescript) will try to automatically capure inputs, outputs, and the name of the function being traced.
 If you need to manually annotate a span, see [Annotating a span](#annotating-a-span).
 Inputs and outputs you annotate will override the automatic capturing.
 Additionally, to override the function name, pass the `name` property on the options object to the `llmobs.wrap` function:

 {{< code-block lang="javascript" >}}
 function processMessage () {